Slave Play: Broadway remount (2021)

 In September 2021, it was announced that a new engagement of the play will run at the August Wilson Theatre from November 23, 2021, to January 23, 2022, with plans to then transfer to Los Angeles.
-Most of the cast is slated to return, with the exception of Joaquina Kalukango, due to a prior commitment to the pre-Broadway run of Paradise Square; she will be replaced by Antoinette Crowe-Legacy, who originated the role of Kaneisha at the Yale School of Drama.
+Most of the cast returned, with the exception of Joaquina Kalukango, due to a prior commitment to the pre-Broadway run of Paradise Square; she was replaced by Antoinette Crowe-Legacy, who originated the role of Kaneisha at the Yale School of Drama.
 The producers said they intended to repeat their previous efforts to sell 10,000 tickets for $39 each.
+The production later transferred to the Center Theatre Group's Mark Taper Forum in Los Angeles from February 9 to March 13, 2022, after plans to stage it in 2020 were delayed due to the COVID-19 pandemic.